frozeman/meteor-template-animation-helper/README.md

         opacity: 0;
     }

-To place a animation template spot for `mySessionKey` do:
+Place a template animation helper for `mySessionKey` somewhere in your app:

     {{AnimateTemplate "mySessionKey"}}